gretkierewicz/dissertation/README.md

 - Update on the ct8 server
 - Implementing Plans model, view and serializer - nested view in Classes (and Classes is a nested view in Modules)
 - Code cleanup
+- Creating new app: Modules - moved modules related elements into

 ### To be done: